On polarised class groups of orders in quartic CM-fields: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank David Gruenewald, Kristin Lauter and Bianca Viray for helpful discussions.
 The first-named author further wishes to thank the Mathematics Research Centre of the University of Warwick for their hospitality while part of this work was done.
+The second-named author acknowledges the support of EPSRC grant EP/G004870/1 and NWO through DIAMANT and Vernieuwingsimpuls.